 - 360 Riot Walk - a 360 Video Walking Tour of the 1907 Anti-Asian Riots in Vancouver.

 - The President’s Task Force on Anti-Racism and Inclusive Excellence Final Report: 54 Steps on the Pathway to an Anti-Racist and Inclusively Excellent UBC by the University of British Columbia.

 - Anti-Racism Strategies for the Workplace by the University of British Columbia.

-- Bystander intervention trainings by Ihollaback (Also provides, anti-harassment trainings for workplace or street).
+- Bystander intervention trainings by Right to Be (Also provides, anti-harassment trainings for workplace or street).

 - Education and Training by Canadian Race Relations Foundation.